Over 50,000 customers are in the dark in Texas Thursday morning as a winter storm pummels the state with snow and ice.

 Never use a gas stovetop or oven to heat your home, and only use generators, camp stoves or charcoal grills when you are outdoors and at least 20 feet away from windows, FEMA officials said.

-Keep freezers and refrigerators closed during the power outage, instead using food that doesn't require refrigeration or coolers with ice.
+Keep freezers and refrigerators closed during the power outage and buy food that doesn't require refrigeration.
 The fridge will keep food cold for about four hours while a freezer will maintain the temperature for about 48 hours, officials said.
+Another option is storing food in coolers with ice.

 FEMA officials recommend storing a thermometer in the fridge and freezer; once power is restored, throw out food if the temperature is 40 degrees or higher.